acrlabs/www/acrl/research.md

 <div class="subsection" markdown="1">
 ### prom2parquet and DataKube

-p2p- Remote write target for Prometheus that saves metrics to parquet files

-DataKube- Utility functions for performing data analysis on Kubernetes metric data
+Tools for collecting, storing, and analyzing Prometheus metrics from Kubernetes.  `prom2parquet` is a remote-write backend for Prometheus that saves time-series data to parquet files.
+DataKube is a DuckDB-backed collection of utility functions for analyzing the collected data.

 <div class="buttons">
   <a href="https://blog.appliedcomputing.io/p/introducing-prom2parquet-its-time" class="primary external">Read about prom2parquet!</a>